 So, if organisations are looking to hire (and retain) millennial talent, they must take diversity into account.

-Just take a look at the results from a 2016 survey...
+Just take a look at the results of this 2016 survey:

 Key takeaway: 47% of millennials are actively looking for diversity and inclusion when considering a role.

 How do diversity and inclusion save money by reducing staff turnover?